adopt-it/terraform-iam-AWS-users/README.md

 | aws_region | Amazon AWS region to use for running terraform scripts. |
 | cidr_blocks | Hosts being permitted to access the application |
 | vpc_cidr_block | VPC cidr block |

+in the [instances module](instances/variables.tf), you can also configure the instance default AMI which points to the ubuntu 20.04.

 ## How to use 📦
 1. Make sure to configure your amazon credentials with ```aws configure```.